Alfred Hitchcock Presents: The Young One

 The screenplay

-takes in La Règle du Jeu, The Servant, and The Go-Between, and the filming
+takes in La Règle du jeu, The Servant, and The Go-Between, and the filming

-scenes.
+shooting scenes.

-After The Shooting Party, British film has
+After The Shooting Party, British film had

-audience laughed very politely at first, then uproariously.
+matinee audience laughed very politely at first, then uproariously.

 The Company